UNION COUNCIL NO. 8, I.F.P.T.E., AFL-CIO

 Clark Police Department Public Safety Communication Operators hired prior to December 31st, of a calendar year shall be entitled to one (1) 10.75-hour sick day for each full month of service with a maximum of eight (8) 10.75-hour sick days.
 Thereafter, the Clark Police Department Public Safety Communication Operators shall be entitled to eleven (11) sick days per year.
 (Accumulated sick leave days on file at the implementation of this portion of the contract (1/1/97) shall be converted to hours and divided by 10.75 to reflect the shift adjustment.)

-In the event the employee’s illness causes his absence from work for three (3) consecutive days, the Business Administrator may require that a physician’s certificate must be filed with the Business Administrator’s office on the fourth (4th) day at the expense of the employee.
+In the event the employee’s illness causes his absence from work for three (3) consecutive days, the Business Administrator may require that a physician’s certificate be filed with his office on the fourth (4th) day at the expense of the employee.

-Any employee expending a total of more than ten (10) days of sick leave in any year may be required to produce a doctor’s note at his/her expense.
+Any employee expending a total of more than five (5) days of sick leave in any year may be required to produce a doctor’s note at his/her expense.
 Such employee may also be required to submit to a physical examination by a medical doctor or any other physician selected by the Business Administrator at the expense of the Employer.
 A report of such examination on forms provided by the Business Administrator signed by the physician, shall be furnished to the Business Administrator by the employee forthwith.
 (Included would be such a leave extending from December into January of the following year).

 During a period of disability employees may elect, if they so desire, to first utilize al or any part of their accumulated sick leave.
 In the absence of such elections, leaves of absence provided by this Article will not affect in any manner whatsoever the accumulated sick leave of the disabled employee.